FAQs and Guides

 The UPC is the court for litigating European patents, whether or not as unitary patents, with effect broadly for member states of the European Union.
 This therefore necessarily excludes significant non-EU states like Switzerland, Turkey and Norway.
 Furthermore, although Spain and Poland are member states of the EU, they have not signed up to the UPC Agreement.

 The UK, which was an original signatory of the UPC Agreement and indeed ratified the UPC in December 2016, withdrew its ratification of the UPC Agreement and from the UP.
-This means the UK courts have exclusive jurisdiction over European patents designating the UK.
-Therefore, although there is a possibility of harmonisation for litigating patents across Europe with the UPC, at present European litigation remains somewhat fractured without unitary harmonisation.
+Therefore, although there is some harmonisation for litigating patents across Europe with the UPC, at present European litigation remains somewhat fractured without unitary harmonisation.

 Specific guidance

-It is impossible in a guide of this nature to deal with every detail of the UPC Agreement, the Rules of Procedure and the fees and cost rules.
+It is impossible in a guide of this nature to deal with every detail of the UPC Agreement, the Rules of Procedure, the fees and cost rules, and the decisions and orders issued by the UPC Courts of First Instance and UPC Court of Appeal.
 If you are contemplating using the system, or finding yourself litigating before the UPC, we can provide you with specific and detailed advice relating to your particular circumstances.
 Nevertheless, we hope this guide provides a useful and helpful summary of the system, how it works and what the implications may be for you.

 Legal sources